 Take CyberCoders, for example.
 The technical recruiting company has my resume on file and frequently contacts me regarding job recommendations.
 One would think it would be for Sales Leadership roles right?

 Wrong!
 I receive garbage auto-generated emails from 9 out of 10 cyber coder recruiters for positions like Project Manager!
 Really?

 Why is this happening?
 It is because I listed program management within my resumes keywords contained within the Applicant Tracking System.
-As a sales leader this is an important skill.
+As a sales manager, this is an important skill.

 But, if the recruiters took the time to actually READ my LinkedIn profile or resume they would quickly discover I’ve never been a Project Manager.
 What’s more, recruiters will aggressively follow up with me and say “Just checking in on my note” to repeatedly try and gauge what my interest level is.

 This type of “spray and pray” sales approach that is not personalized makes #YourBrandSuck – TOTALLY Suck!